Intro

 Project Setup

-• Run the React project
+• cd into the React project

-checkout react_branch
+# checkout react_branch

 cd ~/vip_ws/src/NektonSoftware/nekton_topside/topside_react_ui